How Long Does Suboxone Stay In Your System?

 It is possible to detect the presence of Suboxone in saliva just a few minutes after ingesting the drug.

-The drug detection time for the saliva test usually starts either immediately or just a few minutes after use.
+The drug detection time for the saliva test usually starts immediately or just a few minutes after use.

 The saliva test for drug detection is non-invasive and easy to administer.